-Dry eye can also be a symptom of many medical conditions, including Sjogrens’ syndrome, lupus, rheumatoid arthritis, scleroderma, graft vs. host disease (after receiving donated bone marrow or peripheral blood stem cells), sarcoidosis, thyroid disorders, and a vitamin A deficiency.
-Wearing contact lenses, nerve damage following laser eye surgery, and aging can also contribute to dry eye.
+Additionally, dry eye can be indicative of underlying medical conditions, including Sjogren's syndrome, lupus, rheumatoid arthritis, scleroderma, graft vs. host disease (following bone marrow or peripheral blood stem cell transplantation), sarcoidosis, thyroid disorders, and vitamin A deficiency.
+Factors like wearing contact lenses, nerve damage resulting from laser eye surgery, and the natural aging process can also contribute to the development of dry eye.

 Environmental Causes of Dry Eye

-Once our practice has determined the true nature and cause of your dry eye, we will create a personalized plan to treat it.
-This may include a combination of over-the-counter or prescription eye drops or ointments and other in-office treatments.
-We might prescribe a way to improve your eyelid hygiene and explain how to gently wash your eyelids with warm water.
-In serious cases we may recommend a range of more in-depth treatments such as light therapy, changing your contact lens prescription, or procedures to block your tear ducts or unblock your oil glands.
+Once our practice has accurately determined the underlying nature and cause of your dry eye, we will develop a customized treatment plan for you.
+This may involve a combination of over-the-counter or prescription eye drops, ointments, and other in-office treatments.
+We may also provide guidance on improving your eyelid hygiene and instruct you on gentle eyelid washing with warm water.
+In more severe cases, we may recommend advanced treatments such as light therapy, adjusting your contact lens prescription, or procedures to block tear ducts or unblock oil glands.